hldohaga/upfnabp/litlead.md

 Scaranni used Brazil's ELSA study, in middle aged civil servants, finding that higher UPF had a marginally greater risk of developing hypertension (OR = 1.17; 95% CI: 1.00, 1.37) compared with lower intake %.

 Monge found no association between categories of UPF, from ≤20% to \>45% energy/d and incident hypertension.
+This study used mexican female teachers, this group may have a different exposure and outcome profile to a more general population.

 Mendonca in Spain found an affect on hypertension (HR = 1.21, 95% CI: 1.06, 1.37, Ptrend = 0.004).
 This sample had a strong effect on Wang's meta analysis with a weighting of 16.72 from 9 studies.